Tax-advantaged health accounts compared

 What happens to my FSA if I leave my job?

 You lose access to your FSA when you leave your employer.
 Any remaining balance is forfeited back to the employer.
-Some plans offer COBRA continuation, but you'd pay the full cost.
+Some plans offer COBRA continuation, but you pay the full contribution out-of-pocket and only benefit if you'll spend down the balance quickly.
 This is one of the biggest drawbacks compared to an HSA, which stays with you regardless of employment.

-Can I switch from an FSA to an HSA?
+Can I switch from an FSA to an HSA mid-year?

-Yes, but not mid-year.
-You'll need to wait until your employer's next open enrollment period, enroll in an HDHP, and elect HSA contributions instead of FSA.
-If you have an FSA balance, it must be at $0 or you need to spend it down before your HSA eligibility begins.
-Some employers offer an FSA-to-HSA rollover (limited to one time, up to the individual HSA limit), but this is rare.
+Generally no, not mid-year.
+You need to wait until your employer's next open enrollment period, enroll in an HDHP, and elect HSA contributions instead of FSA.
+If you have an FSA balance, it must be at $0 or fully spent down before your HSA eligibility begins.
+The IRS last-month rule adds one nuance: if you become HSA-eligible by December 1, you can contribute the full annual limit for that year, but only if you remain HSA-eligible for the entire following calendar year (the 13-month testing period).
+Failing the testing period triggers tax plus a 10% penalty on the catch-up portion of the contribution.

 Which has higher contribution limits, HSA or FSA?

 HSAs have significantly higher limits.
-For 2026, the HSA limit is $4,400 (individual) or $8,750 (family), plus a $1,000 catch-up for those 55+.
+For 2026, the HSA limit is $4,400 (individual coverage) or $8,750 (family coverage), plus a $1,000 catch-up for those 55+.
 The FSA limit is $3,300 per employee.
-HSA limits also increase each year with inflation, and both spouses can contribute to separate HSAs if they each have HDHP coverage.
+HSA limits also increase each year with inflation.
+Both spouses can contribute to separate HSAs if they each have HDHP coverage, effectively doubling household HSA savings.

 More HSA Resources